ThailandAsiaTravel

 • 50 GB for 30 days: USD 10

-Their plans are competitively priced, making Jetpac a budget-friendly choice for travelers needing reliable data in Thailand
+Their plans are competitively priced, making Jetpac a budget-friendly choice for travellers needing reliable data in Thailand

 Jetpac eSIMs for Thailand offer good network compatibility with AIS GSM and True Move networks, ensuring reliable coverage across major cities like Bangkok, Chiang Mai, and Phuket, as well as more remote regions of the country.